nhs-wobuzhidao/hotel-recs/README.md

 ### 🔹 Baseline Models

 - **K-Nearest Neighbors (KNN)**
   Captures similarity between users or items based on past interactions.
+(Note, requires >50GB of RAM to run.
+Use `knn_cf.py --help` to see available options.)

 - **Two-Tower Neural Network**
   Learns separate embeddings for users and hotels, then combines them to predict ratings.